EmilHvitfeldt/smltar/docs/04_stemming.md

 Here we see that many of the words that are lost are the contractions.

 \BeginKnitrBlock{rmdwarning}<div class="rmdwarning">In Section \@ref(homemadestopwords), we explored whether to include "tree" as a stop word for "The Fir-Tree".
-Now we can understand that this is more complicated than we first discussed, because there are different versions of the base word ("trees", "tree's") in our dataset.
+Now we can understand that this is more complicated than we first discussed, because there are different versions of the base word ("trees", "tree's") in our data set.
 Interactions between preprocessing steps can have a major impact on your analysis.</div>\EndKnitrBlock{rmdwarning}

 ## Summary {#stemmingsummary}